HaxeFoundation/HaxeManual/output/HaxeTutorial/website/hello-world-code.md

 ## Creating and saving the code

-Copy and paste the following code into any editor and IDE of your choice:
+Copy and paste the following code into any editor or IDE of your choice:

 ```haxe
 class HelloWorld {